 Lounge seating and layout

-Like the adjacent SilverKris Business Class lounge, the First Class space is also redesigned by renowned firm ONG&ONG.
-The lounge is essentially a long, thin rectangle separated into a dining zone and a relaxation zone.
+Like the adjacent SilverKris Business Class lounge, the First Class space has also benefited from its refurbishment in 2024.
+But the layout remains the same – essentially a long, thin rectangle separated into a dining zone and a relaxation zone.
 It’s not an overly large space, nor does it need to be.

-The lounge furnishings are undeniably ‘Singapore Airlines’ with a range of armchairs, high-backed chairs and solo working booths in the airline’s bespoke palette.
+The lounge furnishings are undeniably ‘Singapore Airlines’.
+There’s a range of armchairs, solo working booths and stylish wingback chairs finished with the airline’s batik motif.
 Look in the far corner and you’ll even see some partitioned rooms with a familiar Poltrana Frau-designed seat that features in the Airbus A380 Suites.

 If you’re here during a quiet period, nab a dining table by the window for a meal with a view to match.